nightingale/nightingale.github.io/README.md

 To **add a parent**, click on the + button under the parents tab.
 Fill out their information along with their email.
 We will send them an email inviting them to join your program.
 Once they accept your invite, you will be able to assign their child to their profile and to share the clients data with their parents.

 ### Program Library

 <img src="http://i.imgur.com/I9vqPcU.png">

+Every program will take their current data sheets that they have in binders and clipboards and will import those into their **program library** as they become digital trackers.
+After setting up your programs trackers, you will assign these trackers to specific clients and you can further customize the data according to the needs of each client.

+To **create a template**, go to the Library top tab and click create a template.
+You can create a template in the same way you customize a tracker.
+However, these templates will be accessible to add to any client in your program whereas the tracker only belongs to a specific client.

+You can also fully customize a tracker from scratch for specific clients.

 ### Trackers

 <img src="http://i.imgur.com/rW8msQI.png">

 To **add a tracker**, click on a clients profile to go into their account.
 Click on the trackers tab in order to get to your current tracker screen.
 On this screen, you can click **create tracker** to begin customizing a new tracker for that client.
 You can also add from your program library that is on the sidebar.